scylladb/scylladb/docs/troubleshooting/report-scylla-problem.rst

 Server Metrics with Prometheus
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When using `Grafana and Prometheus to monitor Scylla <https://github.com/scylladb/scylla-monitoring>`_, sharing the metrics stored in Prometheus is very useful.
+When using `Grafana and Prometheus to monitor ScyllaDB <https://github.com/scylladb/scylla-monitoring>`_, sharing the metrics stored in Prometheus is very useful.
 This procedure shows how to gather the metrics from the monitoring server.

 **Procedure**